How to Declutter Your Home and Where To Start Decluttering – A Step-by-Step-Guide!

 Decluttering the Bathroom

-When decluttering your bathroom it is best to start with the medicine cabinet.
+When decluttering a bathroom it is best to start with the medicine cabinet.
 Remove everything in the cabinet sort it out and organize it throwing away all outdated make-up, medicine and skin care products.

 Then move on to any cabinet drawers and again remove everything, discarding all objects you don’t want or need any more, then put back everything you want to keep.

 Then clean out under the sink and finally the countertops, putting everything neatly away.
+In fact, decluttering makes organizing your bathroom quite easier.

 Decluttering the Bedroom

-Start with your closet and pull the clothes out according to category.
+To declutter your bedroom, start with your closet and pull the clothes out according to category.
 Shoes first, and decide which shoes you want to keep and what shoes you want to donate, sell etc. and place them in the appropriate bins.

 Then go through the other items of each kind.
 By sorting items by type such as t-shirts, jeans, etc. you can really see how many you have and then determine how many you need.